Scale armor was a type of metal armor that made use of a large number of small metal pieces.

 These pieces were typically riveted together and often attached to a backing of leather or some other materials so that the wearer could comfortably wear the armor.

-The use of scale armour in the Chinese culture dates back at least the 2nd millennium B.C.
-In Europe, the use of scale armour was common in the Roman armies and was a regular part of the Scythian tribes who came down to Europe from the Eurasia steppes in Late Antiquity.
+The use of scale armor in the Chinese culture dates back to at least the 2nd millennium B.C.
+In Europe, the use of scale armor was common in the Roman armies and was a regular part of the Scythian tribes who came down to Europe from the Eurasia steppes in Late Antiquity.

-Scale armour was typically cheaper to produce and it could furnish great protection from both piercings and heavy blows.
-Compared to chainmail, it offered a better body protection on the battlefield.
+Scale armor was typically cheaper to produce and it could furnish great protection from both piercings and heavy blows.
+Compared to chainmail, it offered better body protection on the battlefield.

-In fact, it was typical of medieval Byzantine soldiers to drape their horses in scale armour while they themselves wore chainmail armour which offered them greater freedom of movement.
+In fact, it was typical of medieval Byzantine soldiers to drape their horses in scale armor while they themselves wore chainmail armor which offered them greater freedom of movement.